This article has links to products and services we love, which we may make commission from.

 LEGOLAND (One LEGOLAND Way, Winter Haven) is one of the lesser-known amusement parks around Orlando but is a unique experience for those who want to let their creative side shine.

-Just a short drive outside of Orlando, LEGOLAND features rides and different Lego-based activities.
+Just a short drive outside of the city, LEGOLAND features rides and different Lego-based activities.

 Book your entry tickets in advance to skip the line.